crafting-demo/sshfs-ai-dev-demo/README.md

 # SSHFS Sandbox Walkthrough

-This walkthrough pairs two Crafting workspaces—dev and ai—using SSHFS so an AI agent can inspect the developer’s filesystem in real time.
-The AI workspace mounts the dev home directory, reads the repository contents, writes review feedback, and blocks pushes when feedback is missing.
-It runs with restriction mode set to “ALWAYS,” meaning the AI environment stays locked to its predefined access rules for the entire sandbox lifetime.
-The template wires secrets for an SSH key pair: the private key lives in a Crafting secret referenced via ${secret:dev-ai-private-key}, while the public key is injected as plain text.
+This walkthrough pairs two Crafting workspaces—**dev** and **ai**—using SSHFS.
+This setup demonstrates how an AI agent, running in a restricted environment, can monitor a developer's workspace and interact through the filesystem.

+The AI workspace mounts the developer's home directory via SSHFS.
+The "restriction" mode is set to `ALWAYS`, meaning the AI environment stays locked to its predefined access rules, but it can still "see" the developer's work through the mount.

+### Communication Flow:
+1.  **Developer Commits**: A `post-commit` hook in the `dev` workspace creates a "signal" file (e.g., `.git/review-requested`) in the repository.
+2.  **AI Monitors**: The AI workspace, monitoring the mounted `dev` workspace, detects the new file and initiates a (simulated) code review.
+3.  **AI Results**: After the review, the AI writes a result file (e.g., `.git/review-status`) back to the mounted `dev` workspace.
+4.  **Push Protection**: A `pre-push` hook in the `dev` workspace checks the result file and blocks the push if the AI review has not passed.

 ---